lebsockdeborah/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write clear, simple code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-04
+- Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex code.
+It's important to remember that code is read far more often than it is written, so taking the time to make it easy to understand for others (and your future self) will save time and headaches in the long run.
+This includes using clear variable names, commenting your code effectively, and avoiding unnecessary complexity.
+Additionally, it's important to embrace the use of tools such as version control, testing frameworks, and automated linting to help catch errors early and ensure the quality of your code.